lammps/lammps/doc/src/group.rst

 previously to add atoms to a group that are within a geometric region.
 If molecules straddle the region boundary, then atoms outside the region that are part of molecules with atoms inside the region will not be in the group.
-Using the group command a 2nd time with *include molecule* will add those atoms that are outside the region to the group.
+Using the group command a second time with *include molecule* will add those atoms that are outside the region to the group.